ojaskavathe/clothing-admin/README.md

-## Ecommerce Admin Template
+## clothing-admin

-A baseline for admin panels to control e-commerce sites.
+A flexible admin panel designed for a clothing store, that exposes its API to use in stores.